 For any woman who was passionate about deadlifts prior to her elective double mastectomy, six weeks off from this will feel like an eternity.

 Because you know you will lose a lot of strength.
-The deadlift is one of those moves that if you miss even two sessions, you’ll already notice a weakening when you resume.
+The deadlift is one of those moves that if you miss even two sessions, you may already notice a weakening when you resume.

 When I resumed deadlifting 41 days after my preventive double mastectomy, I limited myself to just the amount of weight that I’d normally use as a warm-up and which was easy.